pic

 • The final output requires combining multiple operations

 The following example illustrates this possibility in the extreme case where all broadcasting dots . are omitted.
-It demonstrates that vector operations aren't fused, even when expressed in a single operation.
-Moreover, it establishes that vector operations are similar to obtaining the final result by separately calculating each operation.
+The example demonstrates that, since vector operations aren't fused, the final output is obtained by separately calculating each intermediate operation.

 x = rand(100)